easonwong-de/Adaptive-Tab-Bar-Colour/.github/CONTRIBUTING.md

 npm install
 ```

-## Commands

-### Development
-Run `npm start` to execute `node build.js --watch`.
-This command:
+To test the changes, run `npm start`, which:

-1. Syncs the version from `package.json` to `src/manifest.json` and `src/constants.js`.
+1. Synchronises the add-on version from `package.json` to `src/manifest.json` and `src/constants.js`.
-2. Formats source code using Prettier.
+1. Formats source code using Prettier.
-3. Builds the extension with Vite in watch mode.
-4. Launches Firefox Developer Edition with the extension loaded.
+1. Launches the add-on in Firefox Developer Edition.

-### Production Build
-Run `npm run build` to execute `node build.js`.
-This command:
-1. Syncs the version from `package.json` to `src/manifest.json` and `src/constants.js`.
-2. Formats source code using Prettier.
-3. Builds the extension to `build/` and packages it to `dist/`.
-4. Lints the output using `web-ext lint`.

-## Translation

-- `src/_locales/`: Contains `messages.json` files for extension UI translations.
-- `amo/`: Contains Markdown files for Add-on store descriptions.

-## Workflow

-1. Fork the repository and create a feature branch (e.g. `feat/fr-locale`).
-2. Make changes in the `src/` directory.
-3. Verify changes using `npm start`.
-4. Commit, push, and submit a Pull Request.